Child Support Departure Order

-The law relating to departure orders is quite complex and specific, and it only allows for a departure order to be made if particular circumstances exist.
+The law relating to child support departure orders is quite complex and specific, and it only allows for a child support departure order to be made if particular circumstances exist.
 Those circumstances include:

 - That a parent’s ability to provide financial support for a child is significantly reduced, because of one of a number of specific factors, such as the duty to support another person, the costs of self-support or the high costs involved in spending time with another child;